 - Title – If your data is supplementing a publication, a popular title is "Research data supporting "[Title of the corresponding paper]" or similar.
 If you want to promote your dataset as a standalone research output, a meaningful title is recommended.

-- Research Data Type - pick the most appropriate type describing your dataset.
+- Research Data Type – pick the most appropriate type describing your dataset.
 A full set of definitions of research data types is available.

 - Date – this is usually the publication date for the data set, thus the day it is approved.
 As this is difficult to predict, just provide the current month and year and choose “publication” as date type unless you think a different option is more suitable.